netlify-labs/intercom-netlify-oauth/README.md

 3. `auth-callback.js` takes the **auth grant code** and calls back into intercom's API to exchange it for an **AccessToken**
 4. `auth-callback.js` now has the **AccessToken** to make any API calls it would like back into the intercom App.

 This flow uses the [Authorization Code Grant](https://tools.ietf.org/html/draft-ietf-oauth-v2-31#section-4.1) flow.
-For more information on Oauth 2.0, [Watch this video](https://www.youtube.com/watch?v=CPbvxxslDTU)
+For more information on OAuth 2.0, [Watch this video](https://www.youtube.com/watch?v=CPbvxxslDTU)

 Let's dive into the individual functions: